 Before the burial, the deceased person's body is washed.
 It is believed that one must be clean before entering the Kingdom of Heaven.
 After cleansing, the body is dressed (usually in the person's best clothing).
-The next part of the process is to place the body in a casket, which is displayed on a covered stand known as a catafalque.
-The person's hands are crossed on top of the chest in the same fashion as when the person would have received Communion in life.
+The body is then placed in a casket where it is displayed on a covered stand known as a catafalque.
+The person's hands are crossed on top of the chest as they were when they would have received Communion.
 If desired, a prayer book or rosary may be placed in his or her hands.

-The casket is displayed and may be opened or closed, depending on circumstances of death and the family's preference.
-The purpose of displaying of the body is to allow the mourners to acknowledge the reality of their loved one's death.
+The casket is displayed and may be opened or closed, depending on the circumstances of their death and the family's preference.
+The purpose of displaying the body is to allow the mourners to acknowledge the reality of their loved one's death.

 In some Christian denominations, the custom is to have a prayer service at the wake.
-Scripture and prayers with a theme of comforting those who are in mourning are read during this service.
+Scriptures and prayers with a comforting theme are read during the service.
 A eulogy may be given at this time as well.

 If the funeral service is to be held in a church, the priest or minister enters first.
-The casket, carried by pallbearers, and the family members follow.
-When the service is concluded, the same order is followed when leaving the church.
+The casket is carried by pallbearers and the family members follow.
+When the service is concluded, the same protocols are followed when leaving the church.

-Hymns are usually sung during the service.
-These are chosen for their sense of comfort and hope in the face of death.
+Prayers are read and hymns are sung throughout the service.
+They are specifically chosen for their sense of hope and comfort.
 Christians acknowledge their loss but look forward to being reunited with their loved ones at a later time.

 The priest or minister will give a sermon or homily.
 It will remind those assembled for the funeral of the Christian perspective about death; that those who have passed on in faith will have eternal life with God.
 By his own resurrection, Jesus conquered death for all Christians.

-Once the service has concluded, family members and friends will leave the church and go to the place where the body is to be placed in the grave.
-The graveyard may be next to the church or the casket may need to transported to another location by hearse.
+Once the service has concluded, family members and friends will leave the church and go to the gravesite.
+The cemetery may be next to the church or the casket may need to be transported to another location by hearse.

-Following the funeral service, it is traditional for the family to host a reception for those who attended the funeral.
+Following the funeral service, it is a tradition for the family to host a reception for those who attended the funeral.
 Food and drink are provided.
-This is an opportunity for the immediate family to receive emotional support in their time of grief and puts off the time when they must return home alone.
+This is an opportunity for the immediate family to receive emotional support in their time of grief.